dparrysmith/adsp/README.md

 A series of tools developed since 1986 for the analysis of protein and DNA sequences.

-Not everything is here yet, more will be added as I added tests and migrate to Linux.
+Not everything is here yet, more will be added as I add tests and migrate to Linux.
 I and starting with a suite of database scanning tools and extending from there.